awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-tutorial-tasks.md

 # Step 3: Register a task with the maintenance window \(AWS CLI\)<a name="mw-cli-tutorial-tasks"></a>

-In this step of the tutorial, you register a Run Command task that runs the `df` command on your EC2 instance for Linux\.
+In this step of the tutorial, you register an AWS Systems Manager Run Command task that runs the `df` command on your Amazon Elastic Compute Cloud \(Amazon EC2\) instance for Linux\.
 The results of this standard Linux command show how much space is free and how much is used on the disk file system of your instance\.

 \-or\-

-If you are targeting an EC2 instance for Windows Server instead of Linux, replace df in the following command with ipconfig\.
+If you are targeting an Amazon EC2 instance for Windows Server instead of Linux, replace df in the following command with ipconfig\.
 Output from this command lists details about the IP address, subnet mask, and default gateway for adapters on the target instance\.

-When you are ready to register other task types, or use more of the available Run Command options, see [Examples: Register tasks with a maintenance window](mw-cli-register-tasks-examples.md)\.
+When you are ready to register other task types, or use more of the available Systems Manager Run Command options, see [Examples: Register tasks with a maintenance window](mw-cli-register-tasks-examples.md)\.
 There, we provide more information about all four task types, and some of their most important options, to help you plan for more extensive real\-world scenarios\.

 **To register a task with a maintenance window**